Children's Community Nursing Service, Richmond

 If your blood glucose levels are above this target range for 3 days or more, you can adjust your insulin dose.

 When your blood glucose levels are below this target range, you may need to make more frequent adjustments.
+Do not wait 3 days to make an adjustment.

 The diabetes team may set your before-bed blood glucose readings at a slightly higher target.
 They will discuss this with you.